The way to survive unpredictability is to equip ourselves with the skills to navigate it.

 So how, then, can we develop the adaptability and ingenuity we need to get comfortable with all that uncertainty and change, especially when we’re undoubtedly flat out just doing our day jobs today?

 Handily, the Romans seem to have a god for every occasion.
 Janus, for example, was the god of doors and gates, more metaphorically the god who presided over beginnings and endings, transformations, transition and change.
 We know him best as the two-faced god who gives his name to January, the month where we move into a new year while simultaneously looking back at what’s just gone before.
 We tend not to know that he’s also generally depicted holding a staff in his right hand to guide travellers along the correct route, and a key in his left to open gates.
 Useful.

 In a seminal Harvard Business Review article by Charles A. O’Reilly and Michael L. Tushman, Janus is invoked as a poster boy for what the authors call ambidextrous organisations.
-Like Janus, O’Reilly and Tushman believe that, to avoid the fate that has famously befallen the likes of Kodak or Boeing, organisations need to be able to look both ways, to make the most of what they’re doing now while, at the same time, anticipating what’s next.
+Like Janus, O’Reilly and Tushman believe that, to avoid the fate that has famously befallen the likes of Kodak or Boeing, organisations need to be able to look both ways, to make the most of what they’re doing now while anticipating what’s next.

 Needing to be open to the new, but faced with the “forces of inertia”, ambidextrous organisations and their leaders find ways to renew themselves, to anticipate change and embrace uncertainty rather than get stuck in the same old same old.
 It’s an idea we’ll explore in several contexts as our curriculum unfolds, whether we’re looking at how we, as individuals, can harness ambidexterity to manage our own careers or how we might need to be fleet of foot when it comes to developing and implementing strategy.